 Today, between CAD and 3D printing, jewellers have a wide range of hi-tec design and production tools at their fingertips.
 But hand carving wax models for lost wax casting allows them to get in touch with the ancient roots of their profession by practising an art which, to this day, is still one of the most accurate methods of reproducing a detailed design in metal.

-If you’re interested in trying your hand at wax carving at BAJ, sign up for our Wax Carving: Practice and Casting Theory short course in Birmingham at https://baj.ac.uk/courses/wax-carving-practice-and-casting-theory/.
+If you’re interested in trying your hand at wax carving at BAJ, read more about our short course Wax Carving for Jewellery here.